eugene-d/kontacto/README.md

 1. **Use Tab Completion**: Start typing a command and press Tab to autocomplete
 2. **Command History**: Use arrow keys to navigate through previous commands
 3. **Aliases**: Use short aliases like `ac` instead of `add-contact` for faster input
-4. **Fuzzy Matching**: Even if you misspell a command, the assistant will suggest the closest match
+4. **Fuzzy Matching**: Even if you misspell a command, the kontacto will suggest the closest match
 5. **Multiple Values**: When searching, the query will match any field in contacts or notes

 ## Data Storage

 - Contacts are stored in `contacts.pkl`
 - Notes are stored in `notes.pkl`
-- Command history is stored in `.assistant_history`
+- Command history is stored in `.kontacto_history`

 All files are stored in the project root directory and are automatically created on first use.